 Bill No 170678 would require that new developments of 10 or more residential units set aside 10% of those units for income restricted tenants or buyers at 30%, 50% and 80% of Area Median Income (depending on the location of the units, and whether they are for rent or to buy), or pay a fee to the Philadelphia Housing Trust Fund.
 The units would remain affordable for 99-years, guaranteeing that they would be available for generations of Philadelphians!
 The bill would provide developers with density bonuses as a way to offset the cost of providing the affordable units.
 Check out this fact sheet produced by Councilwoman Sanchez on the proposed bill, and read this press release.
 Show your support by endorsing the campaign below!

-Endorse our Affordable Homes for a Growing Philly campaign by clicking this link.
+Endorse our Affordable Homes for a Growing Philly campaign.
 Then share it with your friends!
 City Council and Mayor Kenney will only adopt Mixed Income Housing policies if they hear from you!

 On February 18, 2015 PACDC was joined by dozens of civic and community leaders in releasing our platform Beyond Gentrification, Toward Equitable Neighborhoods: An Equitable Development Policy Agenda for Philadelphia.
 The platform called for a pro-growth strategy that confronts structural and institutional forms of inequality by creating sustained equality for low- and moderate- income Philadelphians.
 We encouraged candidates for Mayor and City Council to champion these ideas and build a more equitable city.
 Because Philadelphia does better when we all do better.

 “Addressing Dispalcement: The Business of Community Development,” John Chin & Sarah Yeung